adamsnows/adamsnows/README.md

 <h1 align="center">Hi 👋, I'm Adam Neves</h1>
 <h3 align="center">A passionate FullStack Developer and Software Engineer</h3>

-- 🔬 I’m currently developing a new app and working for Wicomm
+- 🔬 I’m currently developing a new app and working for Wicomm with GitLab

 - 🌟 I’m currently learning **Machine Learning and Cloud Infrastructure**